pySTEPS/pysteps/doc/source/user_guide/machine_learning_pysteps.rst

 Machine learning vs pysteps
 ===========================
-How to correctly compare the accuracy of machine learning against pysteps?
+How to correctly compare the accuracy of machine learning against traditional nowcasting methods available in pysteps?

 Before starting, you need to ask yourself these two questions: